-NOTE: There is a NEW RULE in place for the 2019-2020 season regarding Nationals Series events where a division has less than three registered participants.
+NOTE: A NEW RULE was instituted in the 2019-2020 season regarding Nationals Series events where a division has less than three registered participants.
 See Section 1.8., Point I.

 2.13.
 TRAINING ON COMPETITION VENUES

 The event organizer will determine when the competition venue(s) shall be closed prior to competition.
 The IFSA recommends closing the venue as far in advance as possible, especially in the event of fresh snowfall.